-Service Name and Phone Number
+Maintainer Information: Name and Phone Number

 When a Maintenance Reminder timer or counter has expired, a Maintenance Reminder screen will appear on the display.
 By programming the installer's name and phone number, this information will appear on the Maintenance Reminder Screen at that time.
-This can be programmed by accessing the Service Name and Phone Number parameter.
+This can be programmed by accessing parameters L4 and L5.
 When selected, another menu will appear with PHONE and NAME.
+Note that the phone number is limited to 10 characters, and the name is limited to 26 characters.
+Only 0 - 9, A - Z (CAPS only), &, (,), +, and - are permitted.